Vaishnavi-Nayak28/My-Weather-App/README.md

-# Get Weather Conditions
+# My Weather App

-Get Weather Conditions is a simple web application that allows users to check current weather conditions for any city across the globe.
+My Weather App is a simple web application that allows users to check current weather conditions for any city across the globe.
 This project was my first venture into deploying a web service, and it was an incredibly fun and educational experience!

 ## Live Demo
 [Check out the web app here!](https://my-weather-app-2ha0.onrender.com)